idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/sqa/navier_stokes_sdd.md

 The module is designed to be able to handle both, with utilities to perform conversions from one to the other as appropriate.
 The module is not currently designed to handle transitions between the two variable sets at a fluid interface.

-Each major class of discretizations has its own index page, notable the [continuous Galerkin finite element](navier_stokes/cgfe.md), the [incompressible finite volume](navier_stokes/insfv.md), the [weakly compressible finite volume](navier_stokes/wcnsfv.md) and the [incompressible finite volume porous media](navier_stokes/pinsfv.md) discretizations.
+Each major class of discretizations has its own index page, notably the [continuous Galerkin finite element](navier_stokes/cgfe.md), the [incompressible finite volume](navier_stokes/insfv.md), the [weakly compressible finite volume](navier_stokes/wcnsfv.md) and the [incompressible finite volume porous media](navier_stokes/pinsfv.md) discretizations.
 Documentation for each object, data structure, and process specific to the